How Likely Is Northern White Rhino Extinction?

 Science may be able to reverse extinction as time goes by, but questions arise about whether or not it should.

 We live on an amazing planet with diverse and unique animal life.
-It’s estimated 8.7 million different species live in this world, and we discover, on average, thousands of new species each year.
+It’s estimated 8.7 million different species live in this world.
+We discover, on average, thousands of new species each year.
 Learning about the different plants and animals that inhabit this planet helps us understand our world and ourselves.

 Saving the Northern White Rhino

 The world’s last three surviving Northern White Rhinos lived at the Ol Pejeta Conservancy in Kenya.
 The conservation began as a cattle farm and was then transformed to help the struggling black rhino population and other creatures affected by the black market, including chimpanzees.
-Its goal is to not only protect and save animals but to educate and inform the communities around its borders to ensure future generations have the knowledge to protect themselves and the environment so all species can live a long, healthy life.
+Its goal is to not only protect and save animals but to educate and inform the communities around its borders.
+Educating future generations ensures they have the knowledge to protect themselves and the environment so all species can live a long, healthy life.

-With the death of the last male Northern White Rhino and only two surviving females, who are related, the fate of this species is called into question.
-There are questions about whether or not to use in vitro fertilization (IVF) or cloning to bring this species back to the world, but the answers aren’t without complications.
+With the death of the last male Northern White Rhino and only two surviving females, the fate of this species is called into question.
+There are questions about whether or not to use in vitro fertilization (IVF) or cloning to bring this species back to the world.
+The answers aren’t without complications.

 For one, the use of IVF in rhinos hasn’t been perfected.
 Because of the uniqueness of each subspecies’ womb, it’s difficult to recreate the environment to achieve a successful birth.
-While there have been some successful live births that resulted from IVF, the number is low enough and the cost high enough that it’s difficult to determine if the risk is worth it.
+While there have been some successful live births that resulted from IVF, the number is too low to determine if the risk is worth it.

-There have been discussions about using the Southern White Rhino as a surrogate to bring back the Northern White Rhino, but — again — the science hasn’t progressed far enough to know if this is a viable option or if it will be successful.
-More tests and studies have to be conducted, and it’s possible there’s not enough time before the extinction of the Northern White Rhino.
+There have been discussions about using the Southern White Rhino as a surrogate to bring back the Northern White Rhino.
+But, again, the science hasn’t progressed far enough to know if this is a viable option.
+More studies are necessary — yet, time is running out for the Northern White Rhino.

 The problem with cloning this species is twofold.
 Again, the advancement in science might not be there to make this option a reality.
 While several different types of species have already been cloned, the process is not perfect and needs development.
 In addition, there is the ethical question about whether or not science should use cloning to bring species back.